ciukstar/salon/README.md

 The "Contacts" page can be customized from the ["Contact Us"](https://salon-w3cpovaqka-de.a.run.app/admin/contact/business/1) tab in the menu ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business) in the group "Data".

+The [“Home”](https://salon-w3cpovaqka-de.a.run.app) page is customizable from the [“Brand”](https://salon-w3cpovaqka-de.a.run.app/admin/business/1/brand) tab of the [“Business”](https://salon-w3cpovaqka-de.a.run.app/admin/business) menu in the “Data” group.

 Currently, the app only supports one business.
 Multi-business support is planned for future versions of the application.

 ## User